 The more relevant your content is, the more likely it is that they’ll reply.

 4. Manage your leads to give you more leads

 Even if a lead doesn’t convert, they may still lead you to someone that will.
 Dropbox famously encountered this scenario.

-After experiencing bad results with AdWords, Dropbox turned to their lead management strategy to generate leads for them.
+After experiencing bad results with AdWords, Dropbox turned to its lead management strategy to generate leads for them.
 With a good referral program, they permanently increased signups by 60% and grew from 100,000 to 4 million users in just 15 months.

 How you can apply it:

 In the same way, you can get your leads to work for you if you offer a good reward.
-It doesn’t have to be something big or expensive, as long as you give value to your leads.
+It doesn’t have to be something big or expensive as long as you give value to your leads.
 You can use also use gamified processes set up by your lead management software that users are more likely to interact with.
-That way, you can use your lead management solution keep your sales pipeline busy and automatically handle lead scoring at the same time.
+That way, you can use your lead management solution keeps your sales pipeline busy and automatically handle lead scoring at the same time.